layer3switch/metrilyx-2.0/README.md

 ##### Path
 %{metrilyx_home}/etc/metrilyx/metrilyx.conf

-A sample config file is provided.
+A sample configuration file has been provided.
 The configuration file is in JSON format.
-To begin you can copy the sample config to the path mentioned above and fill in the uri and port.

 	{
 		"tsdb": {